 Q: I have received my Covid-19 test but my treatment is still several weeks away.
 When should I take the test?

 For Frozen Embryo Transfer (patient only) – Please take the swab on the day that you are due to start the HRT (i.e. Progynova tablets or equivalent).

 For Egg Collection (patient and partner) – Please take the swab on the first day of stimulation (S1).
 Please note, if donor sperm is to be used, only the patient is required to do the swab.

 For Intrauterine insemination (IUI) (patient and partner) – Please take the swab on the first day of your cycle.
 Please note, if donor sperm is to be used, only the patient is required to do the swab.

 By taking the COVID-19 test before treatment, you can feel confident in starting your treatment and then take informed lifestyle choices to reduce any possible risk of becoming infected while you are having treatment.

-A: We have been working on a robust plan that makes sure we can offer treatments safely for all our patients and staff.
+A: We have a robust plan in place that makes sure we can offer treatments safely for all our patients and staff.
 The protective measures we have put in place include screening everyone visiting our clinics for COVID-19, reducing the number of people in our clinics, following social distancing as much as possible, providing PPE to all who need it, encouraging good hand hygiene, and minimising face-to-face interactions.
 We are also reducing the need to visit our clinics with telephone appointments and consultations using a secure virtual platform.
 We also have an e-consenting platform which can be accessed from home to complete consent forms and questionnaires.

 To help us keep all our patients and staff safe, we will ask you not to be accompanied by anyone (including your partner) when you visit our clinics.
 Anyone coming driving to the clinic with you is welcome to wait inside your car in the car park – we just ask that they do not enter the clinic building.